 Despite this preponderance of smaller firms, Sturbridge also has a total of 18 larger firms in the size categories of 50-99 employees and 100-249 employees.
-Five of these are manufacturing firms, six are related to accommodations/food services, five retail establishments, one trucking and one telecomm firm.
-The town's largest employers are listed below.
+Five of these are manufacturing firms, six are related to accommodations/food services, five retail establishments, one trucking, and one telecomm firm.
+The town's largest employers are listed on next page.